 Pork Shoulder and Rear (the meat)

-Salt (flavor and assist in preservation, BTW there is lots of salt in it)
+Salt (flavor and assist in preservation)

 Potato Starch (a ‘binder’, and helps keep moisture inside the meat)

-Sodium Nitrate (helps keep the meat pink)
+Sodium Nitrate (color – keeps the meat pink)